W427697/Discord-/docs/writing-tests/test-runner.md

 <Callout variant="info" icon="💡">

 Except for the `setup` function, all other functions run asynchronously.
-Both `preRender` and `postRender` functions include two additional arguments, a [Playwright page](https://playwright.dev/docs/pages) and a context object which contains the `id`, `title`, and the `name` of the story.
+Both `preVisit` and `postVisit` functions include two additional arguments, a [Playwright page](https://playwright.dev/docs/pages) and a context object which contains the `id`, `title`, and the `name` of the story.

 </Callout>